castacks/rqt_embed_window/README.md

 # Thanks

 Thanks to [@leggedrobotics](https://github.com/leggedrobotics), specially [@samuelba](https://github.com/samuelba), for the [catkin_create_rqt](https://github.com/leggedrobotics/catkin_create_rqt) package which made cooking the first version of this package quick and painless.

+# ROS2 Migration

+This package has been migrated to ROS2 Humble.
+See the [MIGRATION.md](MIGRATION.md) file for details on the changes made.